great-expectations/great_expectations/docs/tutorials/publishing_data_docs_to_s3.rst

         "Location": "/data-docs.my_org"
     }

-2. Configure your bucket policy to enable appropriate access. **IMPORTANT**: your policy should provide access only to appropriate users; data-docs can include critical information about raw data and should generally **not** be publicly accessible.
+Configure your bucket policy to enable appropriate access. **IMPORTANT**: your policy should provide access only to appropriate users; data-docs can include critical information about raw data and should generally **not** be publicly accessible.
 The example policy below **enforces IP-based access** access.

-For example, the following could be used to whitelist a specific IP address.
+**Modify the bucket name and IP addresses below for your situation.**

 .. code-block:: json